Quantcast

 “If you’re in a dark room, you’ll see a glowing effect that’s really cool,” he added.
 “We wanted to destigmatize [myopia treatment], where there are a lot of Coke bottle glasses.
 We thought these would be more fun.”

 The photoluminescent pigment used to coat the glasses is mixed with the resin used to make the frames, so it doesn’t scratch away like paint.
 In parallel, Bracher is also working on another pair of glasses that similarly uses principles of light-activated biology to promote better sleep.
-These glasses are meant to filter out the proper wavelengths of light and the right time to reset your circadian rhythm for optimal performance.
+These glasses are meant to filter out the proper wavelengths of light at just the right time in order to reset your circadian rhythm for optimal performance.

 Both products are pending patents and have yet to be verified by a third party, so they’re not exactly proven to work.
 But the idea is definitely worth pursuing, in light of the increasing prevalence of nearsightedness, a condition that occurs when the eye grows too long from front to back, causing images to be focused at a point in front of the retina instead of on the retina itself.
 As a result, people with nearsightedness, or myopia, have good near vision but see poorly at a distance.